Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Minnesota's games this year have gone over the total in two out of four opportunities (50%).

-- When Minnesota scores more than 29.8 points, it is 2-0 against the spread and 1-1 overall.
+- When Minnesota records more than 29.8 points, it is 2-0 against the spread and 1-1 overall.

-- In games that Minnesota totals over 381.3 yards, the team is 2-1 against the spread and 1-2 overall.
+- When Minnesota totals more than 381.3 yards, the team is 2-1 against the spread and 1-2 overall.

 - The Vikings have two giveaways this season, while the Lions have four takeaways.